Skip to Main Content

 How to register publications?

-Before adding a new record, remember to check if it is already in Haris.
+Before adding a new record, always check if it is already present in Haris.
 If your co-author or administrative staff has already registered the publication, it saves time and effort for everyone involved.
 This can easily be checked by searching in the editor when logged in to your account or in the Haris public portal.
+The system will notify you if the same or a similar title already is submitted.

 Adding manually